csocrate/csocrate/README.md

 - 🔭 I work 100% remotly
 - 🌱 I'm currently learning back JavaScript
-      And what about jQuery ?
-When i need to "write less, do more", i'll still use it
+      (and what about jQuery ?
+When i need to "write less, do more", i'll still use it)

 ---